tritemio/jupyter_notebook_beginner_guide/docs/install.rst

 Step 0: The browser
 -------------------

-The step "zero" is installing a modern standard-compliant browser.
+Step "zero" consists in installing a modern standard-compliant browser.
 Either Mozilla Firefox or Google Chrome will work well.
-Please try to avoid MS Explorer.
+Try to avoid MS Explorer.

 Step 1: Installation
 --------------------

-The easiest way to install the *Jupyter Notebook App* is installing a scientific python distribution that bundles it.
+The easiest way to install the *Jupyter Notebook App* consists in installing a scientific python distribution which includes it.
-In this guide we will use the Anaconda distribution created by Continuum.
+In this guide, we will use the Anaconda distribution created by Continuum.
 Note that Anaconda currently (mid 2015) still uses the old name *IPython Notebook* instead of *Jupyter Notebook App* but the software is the same.